 It is easy to say; ‘Well they obviously were formed more recently than the rest of the galaxy.’

-But no such star formation has been observed and there is not a known mechanism for it to happen. [v]
+But no such star formation has been observed and there is no known mechanism for it to happen.
+5

 Do astronomers have any evidence for such a mechanism early in the universe?
 They claim that they do.